-Please make sure your computer has a microphone and speakers to be able to talk and hear while you are in the Collaborate meeting.
+Please make sure your computer has a microphone and speakers to be able to talk and hear while you are in the WebEx meeting.
 In most cases, an inexpensive headset is preferable to using your computer's built-in microphone and speakers.
 Since all computers are different, Baylor University and the Electronic Library cannot make specific recommendations about what settings to use or what headset devices to purchase.

 As with any web-conferencing system, there are three basic prerequisites that must be met in order to have a successful WebEx session: a working computer with the WebEx plugins installed, a functional computer audio system with a headset and microphone, and a reliable Internet connection.
 Since all three of these requirements are your responsibility, be sure to join your session early to make sure that you are able to successfully connect to WebEx and be prepared to make alternate arrangements if you run into any problems.
 Most sessions allow you to connect up to 15 minutes before the scheduled start time.